×

 Type 1 Diabetes

-In type 1 diabetes, the body’s immune system attacks the insulin-producing cells in the pancreas and destroys them.
-The pancreas then produces little or no insulin and so the person with this type of diabetes must take insulin daily to live.
-Type 1 diabetes develops most often in children and young adults, (previously known as juvenile diabetes) but can appear at any age.
-The cause of this type of diabetes has been attributed to a number of factors including genetic and environment factors.
+In type 1 diabetes, the body’s immune system attacks and destroys the insulin-producing cells in the pancreas.
+The pancreas then produces little or no insulin, so the person with this type of diabetes must take insulin daily to live.
+Type 1 diabetes develops most often in children and young adults (previously known as juvenile diabetes) but can appear at any age.
+The cause of this type of diabetes has been linked to a combination of genetic and environmental factors.

 Type 2 Diabetes